PixelTheater/DodecaRGB-firmware/README.md

 # DodecaRGB V2

-Dec 2024: *V2 in development!* Version two introduces higher density micro-pixels (1248 in total!) and a slightly smaller size overall.
+Jan 2025: *V2 in development!* Version two introduces higher density micro-pixels (1248 in total!) and a slightly smaller size overall.
 Click below to see a teaser video.

 [![DodecaRGB v2 Teaser Video](images/yt-preview-thumb.png)](https://www.youtube.com/watch?v=RErgt5O7D7U)

 ## Vision

-Create a powerful open-source animation and interaction platform for running resolution-indpendent apps on portable, interactive 3D physical models.
+To create an awesome open-source animation and interaction platform for running resolution-indpendent apps on portable, interactive 3D physical models.
+And because we love making things that have lots of LEDs.

 ## Realization

-DodecaRGB V2 is a powerful, modular, high-resolution programmable blinky gadget that was made for the hacker community, especially for coders that want to do spherical animations.
+DodecaRGB V2 is a modular, high-resolution programmable blinky gadget that was made for the hacker community, especially for coders that want to do spherical animations.
 Typically, this is quite hard - you either need to make a spinning POV globe, or wire up custom solutions - not to mention power and performance challenges.

 This project aims to create a standard platform for resolution-indpendent animations based on spherical models.
 DodecaRGB V2 is the second iteration of this platform, and serves as a reference implementation.